-- Cases of suspected abuse and neglect are referred to children's social care/police - Staff who make referrals to the local authority are supported - The Channel programme is used where there is a radicalisation concern, and staff are supported with this - Cases in relation to allegations against staff members are referred to the LADO, including disclosure and barring - Cases where any crime may have been committed are reported to the Police
+- Cases of suspected abuse and neglect are referred to children's social care/police. - Staff who make referrals to the local authority are supported. - The Channel programme is used where there is a radicalisation concern, and staff are supported with this. - Cases in relation to allegations against staff members are referred to the LADO, including disclosure and barring (please note that allegations are reported to the Principal in the first instance.) - Cases where any crime may have been committed are reported to the Police